letsencrypt/ctile/README.md

 will transform those into a tile-sized request to its backend, by rounding down `start` to the nearest multiple of N and requesting exactly N items from the backend.
-If the request is successful, CTile checks that the response contains exactly N items, and stores the JSON in S3.
+If the request is successful, CTile checks that the response contains exactly N items, re-encodes as gzipped CBOR, and stores the result in S3.
 It then returns modified JSON to the user, removing items from the head and tail to ensure that the first entry actually corresponds to the first entry requested by the user and that the response includes at most as many entries as requested.

 When looking up entries in the cache, CTile also rounds `start` down to the nearest multiple of N, and requests a single tile from the S3 backend.
 The CT